 A desk study was carried out in order to gather and refer to existing biodiversity and contextual information with respect to the zone of influence and the wider area.
 This involved interrogation of internet resources, including the Multi-agency Geographic Information for the Countryside (MAGIC), aerial photos, current Ordnance Survey maps and old maps.
 Reference was also made to the UK Biodiversity Action Plan (BAP), the Hampshire BAP and the Winchester District BAP.
-Citations, conservation objectives and management strategies for the River Itchen SAC and SSSI were also consulted, where available.1
+Citations, conservation objectives and management strategies for the River Itchen SAC and SSSI and St Catherine's Hill SSSI were also consulted, where available.1